shyneforce/audio-analysis/docs/guides/DIY_CallRecognizersUsingAP.md

 6. Call filtering
 7. Saving Results

-To execute these steps correctly, you must enter suitable parameter values for your target call into a *config.yml* file.
-The name of this file is passed as an argument in the `APexe` command line. `APexe` reads the file and executes the recognition steps.
+To execute these steps correctly for your target call, you must enter suitable parameter values into a *config.yml* file.
+The name of this file is passed as an argument on the `APexe` command line. `APexe` reads the file and executes the recognition steps.
 The command line will be explained in a subsequent section.
-This section describes how to set the parameters (using the correct yaml syntax) for each of the seven recognition steps.
+This section describes how to set the parameters (using correct yaml syntax) for each of the seven recognition steps.
 We use, as a concrete example, the config file for the Boobook Owl, *Ninox boobook*.

-Note that the config filename must have the correct structure in order to be recognized by `APexe`, in this case `Ecosounds.NinoxBoobook.yml`.
+> NOTE: The config filename must have the correct structure in order to be recognized by `APexe`, in this case `Ecosounds.NinoxBoobook.yml`.
-- `Ecosounds` tells `APexe` that this is a call recognition task.
+> - `Ecosounds` tells `APexe` that this is a call recognition task.
-- `NinoxBoobook` tells `APexe` the scientific name of the target species.
+> - `NinoxBoobook` tells `APexe` the scientific name of the target species.
 (Note there must no spaces in the file name.)
-- `.yml` informs `APexe` what syntax to expect.
+> - `.yml` informs `APexe` what syntax to expect.

-The parameters are described below as `name:value` pairs.
-Each name is followed by a `colon` which is followed by a typical or default value for the parameter.
+Each parameter consists of a `name:value` pair.
+The name is followed by a `colon` which is followed by a typical or default value for the parameter.

+### Profiles
+> **_TODO_** need to work on this description of PROFILES.

+The layout of a _config.yml_ file is in three parts:
+1. Parameters that determine pre-processing of the recording.
+The three parameters described in Steps 1 and 2 above are preprocessing parameters, that is, they determine steps prior to the search for acoustic events.
+2. Parameters grouped into _profiles_.
+Each profile defines an acoustic event.
+3. Parameters that determine post-processing of the retrieved acoustic events.

+All acoustic events are characterised by distinct properties, such as their temporal duration, bandwidth, decibel intensity.
+In fact, every acoustic event is bounded by an _implicit_ rectangle or marquee whose height represents the bandwidth of the event and whose width represents the duration of the event.
+Even a chirp or whip which consists only of a single sloping *spectral track*, is enclosed by a rectangle, two of whose vertices sit at the start and end of the track.

+Each property of an acoustic event is described by a parameter or a `name:value` pair.
+A collection of parameter `name:value` pairs is referred to as a `Profile`.
+The `config.yml` file may contain any number of profiles describing the various syllables that make up the call.
+You can set up more than one profile for a syllable.
+Each profile is processed separately.
+The user ascribes a name and type to each profile.
+So we have a three level hierarchy:
+1. the `profile list`
+2. the `profile`
+3. the `profile parameters`.

+> *IMPORTANT NOTE: In YAML syntax, the levels of a hierarchy are distinguished by indentation alone.
+It is most important that the indentation is retained or the config file will not be read correctly.

 The `YAML` lines are followed by an explanation of the parameters.

 ### Step 1.
 Recording resampling
 If this parameter is not specified in the config file, the default is to resample (up- or down-sample) the recording to 22050 samples per second.
 This has the effect of limiting the maximum frequency in the recording to 11025 Hertz.